Wiolip/COMPONENTS/README.md

-# Collection of atomic blocks design
+# Collection of atomic blocks design - in progress!

 # I used: